vaishaldsouza/repository-mirror/README.md

 ## Approach

-1. **Repository Cloning**: Clone the specified GitHub repository locally.
+1. **Repository Cloning** – Clones the GitHub repository or analyzes a local folder.
-2. **Metadata Retrieval**: Fetch repository metadata such as languages, stars, and forks using the GitHub API.
+2. **Metadata Retrieval** – Fetches repository details using GitHub API.
-3. **Static Code Analysis**: Analyze Python files using Radon and Pylint to compute complexity and code quality metrics.
+3. **Static Code Analysis** – Measures complexity and quality of Python files.
-4. **Project Flag Detection**: Detect presence of README, tests, and CI/CD workflow files.
+4. **Project Structure & Flags** – Detects README, tests, CI/CD workflows, folder structure.
-5. **Scoring Engine**: Combine metrics and flags into a score (0–100) and assign a proficiency level.
+5. **Scoring Engine** – Combines all metrics into a numerical score and proficiency level.
-6. **AI Mentor Guidance**: Generate a summary and roadmap with actionable improvement steps.
+6. **AI Mentor Guidance** – Generates a written summary and roadmap with improvement suggestions.

 ---

-## Future Enhancements

-* Support for multiple programming languages (JavaScript, HTML, CSS).
-* Analysis of commit history and commit message quality.
-* Detection of outdated dependencies and package management issues.
-* Integration with test coverage tools to provide more detailed insights.

----

-## License

-This project is open-source and freely available for academic and personal use.
+Do you want me to do that next?
 ```